 Do we humans still maintain a natural lifestyle?
 I think most of us do not anymore.
-The way how we live is depending on various things like our choice of food, the place where we chose to live and also with what kind of people we surround ourselves with.
+The way how we live is depending on various things like our choice of food, the place where we chose to live, and also with what kind of people we surround ourselves with.

-We are born with instincts which should save guard us against harm.
+We are born with instincts that should save guard us against harm.
 We have been given the gifts of sight, hearing, touch, smell, and taste, but most of us have lost the capability of using them.
 To then understand what our natural needs are, we are left with observation, experience, and intelligence.

 The Question is, what is the Natural Food for Men?

 To get an answer to this question, we should look at the different organs we have been given.
 Let us have a look at our teeth and the digestive tract.
 We should also take into consideration what our senses tell us about food.
 The same way animals are led to their food.